RediSearch/RediSearch/docs/Commands.md

 ### Warning!!!

 FT.ADD will actually create a hash in Redis with the given fields and value.
 This means that if the hash already exists, it will override with the new values.
-Moreover, if you try to add a document with the same id to two different indexes one of them will override the other and you will get wrong responses from one of the indexes.
-For this reason, it is recommended to create global unique documents ids (this can e.g. be achieved by adding the index name to the document id as prefix).

 ---